srivastavcodes/Raft-Consensus-Algo/README.md

 # Raft Consensus Algorithm Implementation

-A complete implementation of the Raft distributed consensus algorithm in Go, designed for educational purposes and practical understanding of how distributed consensus works in real systems.
+A complete implementation of the Raft distributed consensus algorithm in Go, built for educational purposes (mostly for myself) and practical understanding of how distributed consensus works in real systems.

 ## Overview